cosmos/sdk-tutorials/voter/index.md

 ## View the Poll Type

-To view the newly created `poll` transaction type, click the **Custom Type** navigation point on the web browser frontend app.
+To view the newly created `poll` transaction type, click the **Custom Type** navigation point on the web browser front-end app.

 To see the workflow to create a poll, enter an example value for the title and poll options.
 A new object is created and displayed next to the new poll form.
 You have successfully created an object and stored it on the blockchain!